 Areas across the United States that have failed to meet the standards outlined above have been designated as nonattainment areas and, as a result, are subject to transportation conformity.
 Transportation conformity requires nonattainment and maintenance areas to demonstrate that all future transportation projects will not hinder the area from reaching and maintaining its attainment goals.
 In particular, the projects will not:

-- Cause or contribute to new air quality violations - Worsen existing violations - Delay timely attainment of the relevant NAAQS
+- Cause or contribute to new air quality violations - Worsen existing violations - Delay timely attainment of the relevant NAAQS air from power plant, industrial and mobile source emissions of gases such as sulfur dioxide and nitrogen oxides.

 PM2.5 Background